 Just like our co-counsel, Apollo Law employs a variety of billing arrangements.
 We work on contingency, hourly, for a flat fee—or often, using hybrid arrangements.
 We evaluate each case carefully, and tailor the billing arrangement to the unique facts of each appeal.

 Here's some of our work we like:

 Nickols v.
 Mortgage Bankers Association: The Supreme Court ruled unanimously that mortgage loan officers are eligible to receive overtime compensation.
 The case resolved a seminal issue of administrative law, establishing that federal agencies may revise their interpretative rules without going through notice-and-comment rulemaking.
-(Opinion / Opening brief / Reply / Petition for Certiorari)
+(Opinion / Brief / Reply / Petition for Certiorari)

 Monroe v.
 FTS: The Sixth Circuit affirmed a jury verdict in favor of a class of cable installers, re-affirming the use of representative proof in establishing class-wide liability and damages.
 Counsel persuaded the Supreme Court to deny the employer's petition for certiorari.
 (Opinion / Merits Brief / Opposition to Certiorari)

 Epic Systems v.
 Lewis: Represented a proposed class of employees before the U.S. Supreme Court in a case presenting the question of whether the National Labor Relations Act prohibits employers from forcing employees to resolve employment-related disputes through individual arbitration.
 (Briefing)

 Mosby-Meachem v.
 Memphis Light, Gas & Water Division: In the first circuit-level decision of its kind, the Sixth Circuit held that working from home can be (and in this case, was) a reasonable accommodation under the Americans with Disabilities Act.
 (Opinion / Brief)